idea-kmi/EvidenceHub/docs/README.md

 # Evidence Hub Documentation

 > [!IMPORTANT]
 > This code base is no longer in active production.
+The majority of the code was originally developed between 2010 and 2012 with some updates and tweaks over the following years.
+So, a lot of the code is old in style and development practises.

 > [!WARNING]
-> This documentation is old and has only been lightly updated in recent years.
+> Some of this documentation may be out-of-date and has only been lightly updated in recent years.

 ## Contents